aliengoo/bmean/README.md

 ### MongoDB

-If you have got a _mongod_ instance running, then from the command line
+If you haven't got a _mongod_ instance running, then from the command line

 ```
 mongod